amalej/learning-go/variables/README.md

 	var e string // Declare a variable with the type of "int".
 A string will default to a blank fmt.Println(e)

-	f := "apple" // ":=" is a syntax used for declaring and initializing a variable fmt.Println(f)
+	f := "bannana" // ":=" is a syntax used for declaring and initializing a variable fmt.Println(f)
 }